zed-industries/docs/configuration/configuring-zed.md

 }
 ```

-The following settings can be overridden for each specific languages:
+The following settings can be overridden for each specific language:

 - `enable_language_server`
 - `ensure_final_newline_on_save`